raditya1117/HoneyBadger/python-errors/article.md

 Syntax errors occur when the interpreter cannot parse the code because it violates Python’s grammar rules.
 Let's discuss some of the common syntax errors in Python.

 ### Indentation error

 Python uses spaces and tabs for indentation in the code blocks.
 The code will run into `IndentationError` if a code block doesn't have correct indentation.
 For example, defining an `if` block requries us to indent the lines in the `if` block to the right by two/four spaces.
-If we don't indent the lines in the `if` block, the code runs into `IndentationError` with the message `IndentationError: expected an indented block after 'if' statement on line x`.
+If we don't indent the lines in the `if` block, the code runs into `IndentationError` with the error message `IndentationError: expected an indented block after 'if' statement on line x`.

 ```py
 if x > 10: